robotman.com.au

 "home" editions.
 Top right is the latest product - Mindstorms Robot Inventor (51515) Bottom left is the older EV3 Mindstorms (31313)

-There are also commercially available "home" versions of these products, which are good for people looking for their own kit.
+THERE USED TO BE commercially available "home" versions of these products, which are good for people looking for their own kit.
 I'd check eBay first, but the latest "Lego Mindstorms Robot Inventor" (Similar to Sprike Prime) is available in stores.
-They are usually cheaper than the educational versions and if you can't find them in stores, try lego.com

 The main differences are they both come with an infrared remote control.
 The older EV3 version does not come with a rechargeable lithium battery, but the newer Robot Inventor, does!
 The coding apps are exactly the same as they are for the education versions.
-If I was looking for a kit for my own child, I would choose the new Mindstorms Robot inventor.
+I used to think, if I was looking for a kit for my own child, I would choose the new Mindstorms Robot inventor, but since it is no longer in production, I would pursue Lego SPIKE PRIME.

-See a review of the new product, here.
+See a review of the newest Mindstorms product, here.

 To see the latest Mindstorms (Robot Inventor 51515) compared to Spike Prime (45678), click here.